Chen Jiangong

-Life
+Early life and education

 Chen was born in Shanyin County (now Shaoxing), Zhejiang Province during the late Qing dynasty.
 He studied at Shanyin School and later Shaoxing Prefecture School.
 In 1910 he entered the Zhejiang Advanced Normal School, a teacher-training institution which was later merged into National Chekiang University.

 Chen later went to Japan to continue his studies.
-In 1916 he graduated from the Tokyo Institute of Technology, where he majored in textile technology, and the Tokyo Academy of Physics (now known as the Tokyo University of Science).
+In 1916, he graduated from the Tokyo Institute of Technology, where he majored in textile technology, and the Tokyo Academy of Physics (now known as the Tokyo University of Science).

+Career

 After graduating from Tohoku Imperial University in 1923, Chen returned to China and became a lecturer at the Zhejiang Industrial School, which was later merged into National Chekiang University.
-In 1924 he went to Wuhan, Hubei Province, and became a professor at National Wuchang University (now Wuhan University).
+In 1924, he went to Wuhan, Hubei Province, and became a professor at National Wuchang University (now Wuhan University).

 In 1926, Chen returned to Tohoku Imperial University to continue his studies in mathematics, completing his Ph.D. in 1929 and becoming the first international student awarded a Ph.D. by a Japanese university.
 It was during this time that he met his later colleague Su Buqing, a fellow mathematics Ph.D. candidate.

 After earning his doctorate, Chen was offered teaching positions at institutions including Peking University and Wuhan University.
 However, on the invitation of National Chekiang University president Shao Feizhi, Chen returned to Zhejiang University to serve as dean of the Department of Mathematics, a position he held for the next 20 years.

 After earning his doctorate in 1931, Su Buqing was invited to join Chen's department and take over his position as department chair, allowing Chen to focus more on research.
 Their collaboration resulted in the Chen-Su school of mathematics in Hangzhou.

 The outbreak of the Second Sino-Japanese War in 1937 forced Chen, and much of Zhejiang University, to relocate from Hangzhou.
 In February 1940, Chen arrived at Zunyi, and then subsequently Meitan, Guizhou Province, where he helped re-establish the colleges of engineering and sciences.